 Since 1975, the Indianapolis Public Transportation Corporation (more commonly known as IndyGo) has been operating Indianapolis's public bus transit system.
 IndyGo offers 31 fixed routes, which crisscross the entire city and make it simple to find your way wherever you choose to go.

-The new Red Line rapid transit electric buses are the latest addition to the IndyGo fleet, traversing a 13-mile north/south route from Broad Ripple through downtown to the University of Indianapolis campus.
+The Red Line rapid transit electric buses are the latest addition to the IndyGo fleet, traversing a 13-mile north/south route from Broad Ripple through downtown to the University of Indianapolis campus.
 The innovative vehicles that populate the line offer onboard bike storage space, public WiFi access, and phone-charging outlets.
 The Red Line operates from 5 a.m. to 1 a.m.
 Mondays through Fridays, 6 a.m. to 1 a.m. on Saturdays, and 7 a.m. to 10 p.m. on Sundays.
-Rides arrive at platformed stations every 10 to 20 minutes.
+Rides arrive at platformed stations roughly every 15 minutes.

 To board an IndyGo bus that is not on the Red Line, you will need to have exact change for a single two-hour ride (including transfers), which costs $1.75.
 Alternatively, you could ride with a bus pass.
 The 1-Day pass costs $4.00, the 7-Day pass costs $20.00, and the 31-Day pass costs $60.00.
 Or, you can get 10 trips for $17.50.
 You can buy your pass online here.